readium/readium-css/docs/CSS03-injection_and_pagination.md

 ### Default

-Pagination is responsive by default, which means it is using relative values in order to adapt layout to the viewport and the current font size.
+Pagination is a single column by default, which means the Reading System/app is responsible for its responsiveness.

-We’ve chosen this approach since it appears setting everything in pixels is more likely to create rounding errors and rendering issues (e.g. cut-off text) than letting the rendering engine deal with relative units on its own.

-The responsive design provides other benefits.
-For instance, if the reader is using an iPad in landscape mode and sets a bigger font size, the two-column view will automatically switch to a single-page view if needed.
+For instance, if the reader is using a tablet in landscape mode and you want to display two “pages”/columns automatically, you have to tell ReadiumCSS by applying `--USER__colCount: 2;` to the `:root` element – if it’s not already set by this user of course.

-You can also limit line-length by setting a `max-width` for `body`.

-Please note a user setting for the number of columns has been designed so that users can set the layout as they wish.
+This is a major change from version 1, as the responsive aspect of pagination was built-in.

 ### The RS owns :root and part of body